Board overview

 Found Winbond flash chip "W25Q80.V" (1024 kB, SPI) on ft2232_spi.

-• Write the configuration file to an SPI Flash:
+• Write the configuration file to the SPI Flash:

 flashrom -p ft2232_spi:type=4232H,port=A,divisor=64 -w config.bin